xmartinezpujol/react-planner/README.md

 ## Refactoring / Improvements

+* Texts should be FormattedMessages from react-intl (or similar intl libs) to support multilingual functionality.

 * Bundles could be splitted using Webpack's code-splitter (chunks) and react-loadable.

 * Stateless components and simple Stateful ones could be isolated in a global UI package to reuse it as a dependency, also for other projects.
 That way we can develop with a shared library of components.